daryado/Java_programming_oop/README.md

 # Java_programming_oop
-laboratory work on the course of object oriented programming in C ++
+laboratory work on the course of object oriented programming in Java